talwat/lowfi/README.md

 directory, so on Linux it's `~/.local/share/lowfi`.

 For example, `lowfi --tracks minipop` would load `~/.local/share/lowfi/minipop.txt`.
-Whereas if you did `lowfi --tracks /home/user/Music/minipop.txt` it would load from that specified directory.
+Whereas if you did `lowfi --tracks ~/Music/minipop.txt` it would load from that specified directory.

 #### The Format

-In Lists, the first line should be the base URL, followed by the rest of the tracks.
+In lists, the first line should be the base URL, followed by the rest of the tracks.ç This is also known as the "header", because it comes first.

 Each track will be first appended to the base URL, and then the result use to download the track.
-All tracks should end in `.mp3` and as such must be in the MP3 format.
+All tracks must be in the MP3 format, as lowfi doesn't support any others currently.

-lowfi won't put a `/` between the base & track for added flexibility, so for most cases you should have a trailing `/` in your base url.
+Additionally, lowfi *won't* put a `/` between the base & track for added flexibility, so for most cases you should have a trailing `/` in your base url.
 The exception to this is if the track name begins with something like `https://`, where in that case the base will not be prepended to it.

 For example, in this list: